 \subsection{Cosmic Distance Systematics}

-In the following we assume the DD relation to hold and use the estimates of $\eta$ from SNIa and BAO in combination with \textit{Planck} results to derive constraints on systematics affecting cosmic distance measurements.
+In the following, we assume the DD relation to hold and use the estimates of $\eta$ from SNIa and BAO in combination with \textit{Planck} results to derive constraints on systematics affecting cosmic distance measurements.
 In particular, we take the CPs $(H_0, \densm, \rd)$ (see Section~\ref{sec:cps}), from the posterior Markov chains of the flat \lcdm ``base'' model parameters obtained from the \textit{Planck} TT + TE + EE + low-$\ell$ temperature and polarization (``lowP'') anisotropy.\footnote{The chain files were downloaded from the \textit{Planck} Legacy Archive (\url{http://pla.esac.esa.int/pla/}).
 The ones used here are from the directory \texttt{base\_plikHM\_TTTEEE\_lowTEB}.} Again, we have checked that there is minimal correlation between the chains and the data samples.
-We dub this CP set as ``\textit{Planck}''.
+We dub this CP set as ``\textit{Planck}.''
 Its sample size is about $1.07 \times 10^5$.

-In the case of SNIa $\dL$ measurements, systematic effects may arise from a variety of sources \citep[see e.g.][]{2011ARNPS..61..251G}.
+In the case of SNIa $\dL$ measurements, systematic effects may arise from a variety of sources \citep[see, e.g.,][]{2011ARNPS..61..251G}.
 As suggested in \citet{2006MNRAS.372..191C}, one way of using the estimates on the deviations from the DD relation is to test the presence of dust extinction due to an intergalactic gray dust component that is not removed through standard color analysis.
 This extinction would systematically dim SNIa, thus making them appear more remote, but would not affect the BAO distance as indicated by the shape and location of the acoustic peak in the galaxy correlation functions.

-In such case, the rest-frame \textit{B}-band extinction correction to the SNIa standard-candle magnitude, $A_B$, is related to $\eta$ by $A_B(z) - A_B(z_1) = 5 \logg \eta(z)$, where, again, $z_1 = 0.01$ is the anchoring redshift (see Section~\ref{sec:sn}).
+In such a case, the rest-frame \textit{B}-band extinction correction to the SNIa standard-candle magnitude, $A_B$, is related to $\eta$ by $A_B(z) - A_B(z_1) = 5 \logg \eta(z)$, where, again, $z_1 = 0.01$ is the anchoring redshift (see Section~\ref{sec:sn}).
 At that low redshift, the optical depth and intergalactic extinction is typically negligible.
-Therefore, in the rest of the paper we will simply refer to $A_B(z)$.
+Therefore, in the remainder of this paper, we will simply refer to $A_B(z)$.